dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.52/_index.md

 ## CACTWO-5602 (Enhancement)

-**Remove ‘hover’ from the Navigation Pane**
+**Remove ‘hover’ from the Navigation Tree**

-The Navigation Pane will no longer expand when hovered over.
+The Navigation Tree will no longer expand when hovered over.
 The user will now have to specifically click the arrow to open it.
 The system will remember this preference between accounts.